-Honeyberries are a type of fruiting honeysuckle that tastes like a cross between a blueberry and a grape.
-For cold climate gardeners, honeyberries are a dependable source of early spring fruit.
-They fruit very early, well before the first strawberries.
-They’re extremely cold hardy, growing and producing fruit where winters hit 40 below.
+Honeyberries, also known as haskap berries, are a type of fruiting honeysuckle that tastes like a cross between a blueberry and a grape.
+For cold climate gardeners, honeyberries are a dependable source of early spring fruit, ripening about three weeks before strawberries.
+Haskaps are extremely cold hardy as well, growing and producing fruit where winters hit 40 below.

 While hardiness varies by the variety, honeyberries grow best in zones 2, 3 and 4.
 They need a cold winter dormancy each year.
 Some varieties will grow and produce in climates as warm as zone 8, but for the most part, they were bred for cold weather and that’s what they need.

 Honeyberries aren’t picky about soil type.
 They have been known to do well on clay soils where other crops have failed.
-Ours are a prime example, growing in about 6 inches of mediocre topsoil above a hardpan layer of dense clay.
+Our plants are a prime example, growing in about 6 inches of mediocre topsoil above a hardpan layer of dense clay.
 Under ideal conditions, they’d grow in loam with a pH of about 6.5.

 While they don’t require particularly deep or fertile soils, they do benefit from a heavy supply of leaf mulch.
 Honeyberries are shallow rooted, with the majority of their roots in the top 5-7 inches of soil.
 Weeding and cultivating the topsoil around their base can damage their roots, and they can be stunted by over competition with weeds.

 Keeping roughly 2 inches of leaf mulch around each mature plant will help prevent weeds, and promote a healthy root system.